 DOT MEDICAL EXAMINERS OF KANSAS

 STEP 1.
-Fill out a 1-page brief health history
+Fill out your health history using form below:

 STEP 2.
-Complete your DOT physical exam with a specially trained doctor (MD, DO, DC, PA, APRN)
+Complete your DOT physical exam with a nationally registered doctor (MD, DO, DC, PA, APRN)

 - discuss special medical conditions, diagnosis, restrictions and medications